jordipons/EUSIPCO2017/README.md

 Dependencies: pandas, numpy and scipy.

-##Folders structure
+## Folders structure
-It has the following root folders:
+Root folders:
 - `./data`: with audio, groundtruth and all intermediate files (spectrograms, patches and train/test results).
 - `./src`: with core and static scripts.

-And these are the default data folders:
+Default data folders:
 - `./data/audio/`: with the raw audio files.
 - `./data/index/`: with pre-processed *(i)* 'index_file' and *(ii)* 'gt_file'.

-When running the scripts in the pipeline, the following folders will be created in cronological order in common.DATA_FOLDER:
+When running the scripts throughout the pipeline, the following folders will be created:
 - `./data/spectrograms/`
 - `./data/exp_setup/`
 - `./data/patches/`